tymiles003/CryptoPulse/README.md

 A dollar cost averaging cryptocurrency trading bot.

 CryptoPulse executes periodic trades on the Bittrex exchange using a preset allocation that you set yourself.
-It converts USDT to Bitcoin in order to execute trades using BTC pairs.
+It executes all trades using BTC pairs.

 Note: __Use CryptoPulse at your own risk.
 It performs market buys on your behalf.
 And never leave coins on exchanges for long.__